As with everything in life, all good things come to an end.

 As the Summer passes us and Fall is upon us, the landscape season in most of the Country will be drawing to a close.
 Aside from the warmer and drier parts of the country, by the time November comes around the landscape season starts to slow down.
 Not to say that all TechniSoil projects grind to a halt, but with certainty, there will be weather conditions that must be addressed.

 <EkoFlo and TrowelPave can be used in colder weather>

 Since almost all of our products are water-based, evaporation is the KEY component to our curing process.
-In our installation guides we point out ‘weather parameters’ for optimal conditions; temperature and rain are always the key factors at play.
-So, if you live in the Rockies, the Upper Midwest or in regions where ‘Winter can come early’ there are a few things to always remember before you start a project using a TechniSoil product;
+In our installation guides, we point out ‘weather parameters’ for optimal conditions; temperature and rain are always the key factors at play.
+So, if you live in the Rockies, the Upper Midwest or in regions where ‘Winter can come early,’ there are a few things always to remember before you start a project using a TechniSoil product;

 By far this is the biggest challenge as the weather starts to turn colder.
 The TechniSoil products that requires the longest curing time G3, BarkBinder and lastly NanoPave JSS (for wider, DG joints).
 Unlike our sealants and stabilizers, EkoFlo and TrowelPave can cure rather quickly in most all weather conditions, however our water-based products need more curing time.